-The Vice President for Student Services (VPSS) is charged with the administration of the discipline system at the College.
+The Vice President for Student Services (VPSS) is ultimately charged with the administration of the discipline system at the College.
 The Vice President for Instruction (VPI) is charged with the administration of discipline in all academic matters.
 Faculty may impose penalties for acts of cheating and plagiarism by students on any graded work or exam.
 Department heads, in coordination with program sponsors/coaches may impose penalties for violations in cooperation with the VPSS.

 All persons authorized to administer discipline will use discretion in all disciplinary matters, giving consideration to the particular circumstances.
 Severity of the misconduct and prior violations will aid in determining to what extent discipline will be meted.
-Students who have an alcohol violation on campus but are not in housing may be given the same sanctions as a resident student.